guillain/ServiceDeskBot/README.md

 > npm install

-* Create the log and the conf folders:

-> mkdir log conf

 * Put your CSV file (named km.csv) in the conf folder (key->txt structure)

 > cp [your CSV file] conf/km.csv